Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 4. Motor Noise

 The motor inside the fan can also contribute to fan noise.
-As the motor spins, it generates mechanical vibrations and electromagnetic noise, which manifest as an audible hum or buzz.
+As the motor spins, it generates mechanical vibrations and electromagnetic noise, which manifests as an audible hum or buzz.

 5. Build Quality

-The design and build quality of the fan play a significant role in the amount of noise it produces.
-Most silent fans with smoother blade designs and better construction materials are quieter.
+The design and build quality of the fan plays a significant role in the amount of noise it produces.
+Most silent fans have smoother blade designs and better construction materials that make them quieter.

 6. Fan Speed